 Students may retest 24 hours after the initial test.
 After two attempts within a two year period a $25 proctoring fee will be assigned for all subsequent attempts.
 For more information visit the Test Center website or contact the Test Center at 443-412-2352.

-All Continuing Education Certificate-Seeking students planning to register for English and/or a math course must have the related skill assessment.
-Contact the Continuing Education Department to find out the required assessments needed to register for classes.
+All Community Education Certificate-Seeking students planning to register for English and/or a math course must have the related skill assessment.
+Contact the Community Education division to find out the required assessments needed to register for classes.

 The College is authorized under federal law to consider applications for enrollment of non-immigrant alien students in the F-1 visa status.
 Prospective students must satisfy academic, College admission requirements as well as requirements for the certificate of eligibility (I-20 Form) prior to applying for the F-1 Student Visa.
 The College reserves the right to determine the requirements for enrollment.
 Application deadlines are as follows: